thrackle-io/rules-engine/docs/src/src/pricing/IProtocolERC721Pricing.sol/interface.IProtocolERC721Pricing.md

 ## Functions
 ### getNFTPrice

-*gets the price fot an NFT.
+*gets the price for an NFT.
 It will return the NFT's specific price, or the price of the collection if no specific price hsa been given*